 Natalie du Toit lost her leg in an accident at 17.
-She is the first amputee to swim in the Olympics when she qualified for the 2008 Beijing Olympics.
+After qualifying for the Bejing Games, she became the first amputee to swim in the Olympics in 2008.

 The Museum of Contemporary Native Arts is located in Santa Fe, New Mexico.
 It is internationally recognized for its artwork by Native Americans, First Nations, and other Indigenous peoples.

 Jackie Mitchell was a professional female baseball player who pitched for the Chattanooga Lookouts.
 At the age of 17, she struck out Babe Ruth and Lou Gehrig consecutively in a 1931 exhibition game.